toextendmylimits/LeetCode/Notes/foundation_tier_1_linkedin_tiktok.md

 I start from the root and process the tree level by level using a queue.
 For each level, I record all node values, then push their children into the queue.
 Each iteration produces one level of the result.

+## 236. Lowest Common Ancestor of a Binary Tree
+I traverse the tree bottom-up.
+If a node is one of the targets, I return it.
+I check both subtrees.
+If both sides find a target, the current node is the lowest common ancestor.
+Otherwise, I propagate the found node upward.